-- CPU with 64-bit support - CPU speed: ≥ 1 GHz - Memory (RAM): ≥ 2 GB - (i) RAM size higher than 2 GB is recommended if you use any of the following: - Unified Communications optimizations (uses a client-side media engine) - High-resolution graphics output - · More than two monitors - (i) With devices that have 2 GB RAM and shared video memory, a maximum of 512 MB may be used as video memory. - Storage: Depends on the release version of IGEL OS 11.
-The details are listed below: 2 GB minimum; ≥ 4 GB recommended - Up to IGEL OS 11.03: 2 GB minimum; ≥ 4 GB recommended - From IGEL OS 11.04 to IGEL OS 11.07: If the full feature set is applied, at least 2.4 GB of storage is required.
-For instructions on how to reduce the feature set, see Error: "Not enough space on local drive" when Updating to IGEL OS 11.08 or Higher. - From IGEL OS 11.08 onwards: If the full feature set is applied, at least 2.4 GB of storage is required.
-For instructions on how to reduce the feature set, see Error: "Not enough space on local drive" when Updating to IGEL OS 11.08 or Higher.
-TODO Add URL when published - No VIA graphic adapter; VIA graphics support is discontinued in IGEL OS. - Legacy Bios and EFI/UEFI are supported.
+- CPU with 64-bit support

+- CPU speed: ≥ 1 GHz

+- Memory (RAM): ≥ 2 GB

+- RAM size higher than 2 GB is recommended if you use any of the following:

+- Unified Communications optimizations (uses a client-side media engine)

+- High-resolution graphics output

+- · More than two monitors

+- With devices that have 2 GB RAM and shared video memory, a maximum of 512 MB may be used as video memory.

+- Storage: 2 GB minimum; ≥ 4 GB recommended

+- (i) Storage Requirements for IGEL OS 11.04 or Higher IGEL OS 11.04.100 or higher requires at least 2.4 GB storage if the full feature set is applied.
+Thus, the feature set must be modified accordingly; for more information, see Error: "Not enough space

+- No VIA graphic adapter; VIA graphics support is discontinued in IGEL OS.